KOF-ch/economic-monitoring/README.md

-# economic-monitoring -
+# economic-monitoring

-This repository disseminates high frequency economic datasets to monitor the Swiss economy.
+This repository disseminates **high frequency** economic datasets to monitor the Swiss economy.
-Data in this respository are published in machine readable fashion in order to foster effective, frustration free data exchange and processing.
+**Data** in this respository are published in **machine readable** fashion in order to foster effective, frustration free data exchange and processing.

 ## Project Structure